taidaid/vscode-formkit-docs/README.md

 If you'd like it to open in your system's web browser, uncheck the "FormKit Docs: Use Simple Browser" setting in your VS Code preferences.

 **Enjoy!**

+# Thanks

+Big thanks to [Austenc](https://github.com/austenc) for his extension [TailwindDocs](https://github.com/austenc/vscode-tailwind-docs/tree/master), which this extension is based on.